 Method Overloading in Programming

-This post refers to the previous one we saw about polymorphism because in that post we discussed what is known as static polymorphism.
+This post refers to the previous one we saw about polymorphism since in that post we discussed what is known as static polymorphism.

 We can define method overloading as polymorphism at runtime.